zincio/apidocs/source/includes/_object_reference.md

 Attribute | Type | Description
 --------- | ---- | -----------
-shipping | Number | The price for shipping subtotal | Number | The total price of the order before tax and other price adjustments tax | Number | The tax collected on the order total | Number | The total price paid for the order
+shipping | Number | The price for shipping product_subtotals | Array | A list of the price for each product_id in the order subtotal | Number | The total price of the order before tax and other price adjustments tax | Number | The tax collected on the order total | Number | The total price paid for the order